Last Updated on July 2, 2026 by Daniel Globe

 | Local ingredients | Grounds every dish in place |

-Il Comandante for Gulf Views and Fine Dining
+Il Ristorante Alain Ducasse Napoli for Gulf Views and Fine Dining

 Gran Caffè Gambrinus for Coffee and Pastries

 After a memorable dinner above the Gulf, you can slow the pace at Gran Caffè Gambrinus, one of Naples’ most storied cafés.
-On Via Chiaia, beside P.zza Trieste and Trento, this Belle époque landmark has welcomed wanderers since 1860.
-Step inside and you’ll notice the ornate mirrors, polished wood, and a hum that feels both elegant and free.
-Order a strong espresso, then follow it with a sfogliatella or baba al rum; each bite carries Neapolitan traditions with grace.
-The pastries arrive with gelato if you want something cooler, and the coffee tastes like a ritual Naples has refined over generations.
-As you linger, the café history around you feels alive, shaped by locals, travelers, and influential voices who’ve crossed these rooms.
+On Via Chiaia, beside P.zza Trieste e Trento, this Belle Époque landmark has welcomed visitors since 1860.
+Step inside and you’ll notice the ornate mirrors, polished wood, and a hum that feels both elegant and easygoing.
+Order a strong espresso, then follow it with a sfogliatella or baba al rum; each bite carries Neapolitan tradition with grace.
+The café has historically hosted well-known writers and artists passing through the city, and the room still feels shaped by that literary past.
 Open daily, Gambrinus gives you a perfect pause: unhurried, flavorful, and unmistakably Neapolitan.

 Trattoria San Fernando for a Local Dinner

 On Via Nardones, 117, Trattoria San Fernando gives you a relaxed way to taste Naples without straying far from the city’s pulse.
 You step into a cozy room where local dining feels easy, intimate, and unforced.
-The menu leans into Neapolitan flavors, so you can follow your appetite with confidence and order dishes that speak plainly and well.
+The menu leans into Neapolitan flavors, so you can follow your appetite with confidence.

 - Start with mozzarella di bufala alla caprese for a fresh, clean opening.